approvals/ApprovalTests.Java/approvaltests-util/docs/how_to/LoadersAndSavers.md

 Step 6: Update the unit tests to use the new Loader parameter.
 We have now removed the reliance on the database to retrieve the data.
-We still rely on a mail server to send the results.
+Note that we still rely on a mail server to send the results.

 <!-- Snippet Compare: step0, step0_b -->